 I’ve been fortunate to have had a variety of prior research experiences that began during my career as an undergraduate student at the University of Massachusetts at Amherst.
 My first undergraduate research experience was exploring the population dynamics of several shy yet majestic turtles species on the Missouri river near Vermillion South Dakota.
 For my second undergraduate research experience, I was fortunate enough to assist with cell biology research in the model moss, Physcomitrella patens, in Dr. Magdalena Bezanilla’s lab at Umass Amherst.

 I then conducted M.S. thesis research at the University of South Dakota (go yotes!) in Dr. David Swanson’s Lab, where I investigated whether urea enhanced freezing survival in the boreal chorus frog (Pseudacris maculata).

 After my M.S. degree, I was accepted as a Ph.D. candidate in the Microbiology department at the University of Tennessee.
 My PhD thesis research focused on investigating the contribution of fungi to nitrous oxide emissions from soils.
 In particular, my PhD research utilized experimental approaches (i.e., enrichment and cultivation) in conjunction with development of molecular tools to target denitrifying fungi in the environment.
 I also utilized high-throughput sequencing to enhance our understanding of the diversity of denitrifying fungi in the environment.
-The Microbiology department at the University of Tennessee offers a a unique learning atmosphere, with major strengths in both environmental and pathogenesis related research.
-The level of academic camaraderie that I’ve experienced within the Microbiology department is unmatched, and certainly played a significant role in enhancing my dissertation research.
+The Microbiology department at the University of Tennessee offered a unique, diverse learning atmosphere, with major strengths in both environmental and pathogenesis related research.
+The level of academic camaraderie that I’ve experienced within the Microbiology department at UTK has been unmatched, and certainly played a significant role in enhancing my dissertation research.